Submit a ticket My Tickets

 1. Choose Adopt Unit Guides or a Sample Syllabus.

-2. Select the Unit Guides for the course you are teaching and download as directed.
+2. Select the Unit Guides for the course and download as directed.

 3. Click Submit to complete your submission.

-• If you are returning to teach a previously authorized Collaborative AP Course, you will not have to resubmit a new Course Audit Request, but your local AP Coordinator or Administrator must renew your course every year.
+• If the individual is returning to teach a previously authorized Collaborative AP Course, they will not be required to resubmit a new Course Audit Request however, the local AP Coordinator or Administrator must renew the course every year.

-• Once your AP Course has been authorized, either you or your local AP Coordinator can create an AP classroom section, giving access to practice exams, formative assessments, etc.
+• Once the AP Course has been authorized, either the individual or their local AP Coordinator can create an AP classroom section, giving access to practice exams, formative assessments, etc.

 Did you find it helpful?
 Yes No